Tutorial

 INFO: Application startup complete.

-Controller classes hold handler methods that will respond to HTTP or WebSocket requests.
+Handler functions will respond to HTTP or WebSocket requests.
 They can receive services through dependency injection.

 from typing import Annotated